Selectable Mode Vocoder

 Selectable Mode Vocoder (SMV) is variable bitrate speech coding standard used in CDMA2000 networks.
 SMV provides multiple modes of operation that are selected based on input speech characteristics.

+Technical specification

+Codecs

 The SMV for Wideband CDMA is based on 4 codecs: full rate at 8.5 kbit/s, half rate at 4 kbit/s, quarter rate at 2 kbit/s, and eighth rate at 800 bit/s.
 The full rate and half rate are based on the CELP algorithm that is based on a combined closed-loop-open-loop-analysis (COLA).
 In SMV the signal frames are first classified as: